cyberjj999/secure-gpt-chrome-extension/README.md

 - Enter test text in any pattern's test field
 - Click "Test" to see if it would be detected
 - Get immediate feedback on detection results

+#### Custom Detection Patterns
+Add your own text patterns for custom detection:
+- **Specific Text & Phrases**: Add exact text or phrases that should be replaced with placeholders.
+Perfect for company names, internal project codes, or any specific sensitive information
+- **Advanced Pattern Matching (Regex)**: For technical users - add custom regex patterns to detect and replace content matching specific patterns.
+Great for complex formats like employee IDs, internal codes, or structured data
+- **Pattern Testing**: Test your regex patterns before adding them to ensure they work correctly
+- **Easy Management**: Add, remove, and manage your custom patterns with a simple interface

 #### Ignore List
 Add specific text patterns that should never be redacted: